Receipts + discovery

 See also

-- Web Receipts protocol — IPFS pinning + EIP-712 signing details
+- Web Receipts protocol: IPFS pinning + EIP-712 signing details

-- Identity — EOA vs SCW vs identity file
+- Identity: EOA vs SCW vs covenant

-- Provider agent — where AgentRegistry.register() happens
+- Provider agent: where AgentRegistry.register() happens

-- Dispute flow — receipts as evidence
+- Dispute flow: receipts as evidence

 - ERC-8004 spec